Anderson-Andre-P/task-master/README.md

 - **Onboarding Experience:** Our user-friendly onboarding guides you through the app's features, making it easy to get started.

 - **Task Management:** You can add tasks with titles, descriptions, and due dates, allowing you to prioritize and manage your responsibilities effectively.

-- **Task Reminders:** Stay on track with task reminders, ensuring you never miss an important deadline.

 - **Task Categories:** Organize your tasks into different categories for better organization and clarity.